-Strategies to support/develop Numeracy
+Section 6 Strategies to support/develop Numeracy

-- Withdrawal of small groups or individual pupils for additional Numeracy support. - Provision of table top resources to ensure that learning is multi-sensory and practical. - Differentiated class work for pupils with SEN.
+- Targeted small group support in class. - Use of specialist support resources such as The Power of 2. - Withdrawal of small groups or individual pupils for additional Numeracy support. - Provision of table top resources to ensure that learning is multi-sensory and practical. - Differentiated class work for pupils with SEN.